orme292/s3packer/README.md

 **Individual Files**

-If you’re uploading individual files, just remember that the prefix will be added to the start of the filenames and they’ll be uploaded right to the root of the bucket.
+If you’re uploading individual files, just remember that the prefix will be added to the start of each filename and they’ll be uploaded right to the root of the bucket (unless you specify custom _PathPrefix_.
 Note that if you have multiple files with the same name (like if you have five ‘log.log’ files from different directories), they could be overwritten as you upload.

 **Directories**

-When you’re uploading directories, all the subdirectories and files will be uploaded to the bucket as well.
-Processing directories with a large number of files can take some time as the checksums are calculated.
+When you’re uploading directories, when WalkDirs is set to true, then all the subdirectories and files will be uploaded to the bucket as well.
+Processing directories with a large number of files can take some time as the checksums are calculated and each directory entry is read.

 ---

 ### Issues & Suggestions

-If you run into any problems, errors, or have feature suggestions PLEASE feel free to open a new issue on [GitHub][issue_repo_url].
+If you run into problems, errors, or have feature suggestions, it would be great if you took the time to open a new issue on [GitHub][issue_repo_url].

 ---